OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     No. We do not sell your Personal Information to anyone, for any purpose.
 Period.

 ' + '2.
 How long do we keep your Personal Information?

     ' + '

-    We keep your Personal Information as long as we need for business, tax or legal purposes.
+    We keep your Personal Information as long as we need it for business, tax or legal purposes.
 After that, we destroy it by making it unreadable or undecipherable.

     ' + '
 3. What safeguards does AT&T have in place?

     ' + '

     We've worked hard to protect your information.
 And we've established electronic and administrative safeguards designed to make the information we collect secure.
 Some examples of those safeguards include:

     ' + '
     ' + '*   All of our employees are subject to the AT&T Code of Business Conduct (COBC) and certain state-mandated codes of conduct.
 Under the COBC, all employees must follow the laws, rules, regulations, court and/or administrative orders that apply to our business - including, specifically, the legal requirements and company policies surrounding the privacy of communications and the security and privacy of your records.
 We take this seriously, and any of our employees who fail to meet the standards we've set in the COBC are subject to disciplinary action.
 That includes dismissal.

     ' + '*   We've implemented technology and security features and strict policy guidelines to safeguard the privacy of your Personal Information.
 Some examples are:

         ' + '
         ' + '*   Maintaining and protecting the security of computer storage and network equipment, and our security procedures require employee user names and passwords to access sensitive data;